UmayirFeroze/Jenkins/README.md

 ## Task Instructions
 1. Create a GitHub repository and configure it to be used with Jenkins.

 3. Create a Jenkins job that will be responsible for running the pipeline.
-The job should be triggered automatically whenever a new commit is pushed to the GitHub
+The job s hould be triggered automatically whenever a new commit is pushed to the GitHub
 repository.